Blueberryy/Anti-Speedrunner_System/README.md

 2. Unload the Anti-Speedrunner System.
   - Type ```sm_rcon sm plugins unload anti-speedrunner_system``` in console.
   - OR restart the server.

-## Features
-1. Automatic mode - Provides the option to run a timer at the start of each map to keep track of who is speedrunning.
-2. Admin commands - Provides a variety of commands to manipulate the different system options.
-3. Admin immunity - Provides the option to give admins with the generic flag or the "ass_override" command immunity.
-4. Admin menu - Provides a category on the admin menu for the plugin.
-5. Player immunity - Provides a command to give players temporary immunity per map.
-6. Finale exception - Provides the option to automatically disable all systems on finale maps.
-7. Count bots as players - Provides the option to decide whether bots are affected by the system.
-8. Tank detection - Provides the option to keep the plugin enabled/disabled during Tank fights.
-9. Failsafe function - Provides the option to keep the plugin enabled/disabled after a certain amount of survivors are incapacitated/revived.
-10. Supports multiple game modes - Provides the option to enable/disable the plugin in certain game modes.
-11. Custom configurations - Provides support for custom configurations, whether per difficulty, per map, per game mode, per day, or per player count.
-12. Automatic config updater - Provides the ability to update the main config file when new convars are added.
-13. Menus - Provides menus for admin commands.
-14. Custom target list - Provides a menu list of players with similar names when one of them is targeted.
-14. Lock saferoom doors - Provides options for unlocking ending saferoom doors.
-If an invalid option or no option is chosen, the door immediately opens.
-15. Track speedrunners - Provides options for dealing with speedrunners.
-If an invalid option or no option is chosen, speedrunners will be warped back to the nearest teammate.
-16. Survivor and Infected target filters - Provides custom target filters.
-(Use @survivors for survivors and @infected for infected.)
-17. Log command usage - Provides the option to log command usage.
-18. Supports multiple languages - Provides support for translations.
-[Click here to add support for your language!](http://translator.mitchdempsey.com/sourcemod_plugins/309) (I check everyday so I can update the translation file attached to this post, but you can private message me as well to make sure.)

 ## Commands
 ```